-Resources Affected No Action Alternative 1, Proposed Action Alternative 2 Special Status Wildlife Species No impacts No adverse effects to special status wildlife species are anticipated due to the small amount of direct impacts to vegetation communities within the Project Area (less than 10 percent of the analysis area).
-There would be temporary impacts to habitat for the southwestern willow flycatcher and yellow-billed cuckoo at the Emery Mitigation Site, but the habitat would benefit over the long term due to proposed enhancements.
+Resources Affected No Action Alternative 1, Proposed Action Alternative 2 Special Status Wildlife Species No impacts Impacts to special status species within the project Area would be similar to general wildlife.
+Within the Emery Mitigation Site, no adverse effects to special status wildlife species are anticipated due to the small amount of direct impacts to vegetation communities within the Project Area (less than 10 percent of the analysis area).
+There would be temporary impacts to habitat for the federally listed southwestern willow flycatcher and yellow-billed cuckoo at the Emery Mitigation Site, but the habitat would benefit over the long term due to proposed enhancements.
 Similar to Alternative 1 Aquatic Resources No impacts Construction and proposed facilities in the Project Area would remove or modify riparian habitat along several ephemeral drainages but adverse impacts to aquatic biota (when present) would be considered minor.
 Earthmoving at the Emery Mitigation Site would remove riparian vegetation serving as aquatic habitat and may increase sedimentation, but the impacts would be temporary, lasting until disturbed areas are stabilized.
 Impacts to aquatic habitat and species would be less than but similar to Alternative 1.
 Special Status Aquatic Species No impacts No adverse impacts to federally listed aquatic species or critical habitat in the Gila River or Bonita Creek, such as the razorback sucker and Chiricahua leopard frog would result from the Proposed Action.
 Same as Alternative 1